BAE Systems Replica: Background

 During the 1980s and 1990s, various nations developed an interest in the development of a new generation of aircraft that incorporated stealth features.
 Considering its long term requirements and future inventory, during the 1990s, the Royal Air Force (RAF) launched the Future Offensive Air System (FOAS) programme, which sought to study various options for performing its missions, including unconventional methods along with concepts of both manned combat aircraft and unmanned aerial vehicles.
 British defense manufacturer BAE Systems, having taken an interest in the fledgling FOAS effort and keen to develop its technical experience in a relatively new field of military technology, quickly elected to participate.
 The company decided to embark upon a design study, conceptualising a stealthy strike aircraft, which came to be known by the name Replica.

-In concept, it is known that Replica had not been designed with the intention of achieving equivalent detection difficulty as some of the more exotic (and extremely expensive) advanced stealth aircraft that had been produced by that point, such as the American-built Lockheed F-117 Nighthawks strike aircraft and the Northrop Grumman B-2 Spirit strategic bomber.
+In concept, it is known that Replica had not been designed with the intention of achieving equivalent detection difficulty as some of the more exotic (and extremely expensive) advanced stealth aircraft that had been produced by that point, such as the American-built Lockheed F-117 Nighthawk strike aircraft and the Northrop Grumman B-2 Spirit strategic bomber.
 According to international science publication New Scientist, British stealth specialists have stated of the programme that Replica's visibility characteristics had achieved the envisioned target, which involved a balance between low observability and overall affordability.
 It also demonstrated British expertise in the complex world of stealth technology.

 The Replica programme was received with official approval and backing, funding for proceeding with development work was provided by the Ministry of Defence, as well as self-invested by BAE Systems itself.
 During 2003, the reported overall cost of the programme was stated to have been £20 million.
 During its active years, the Replica programme was carried out under high levels of secrecy; its existence was unknown to the general public until the early 2000s.